dennisvera/RocketMan/README.md

 * Written in Swift 4.1

 ## Description
-The player is tasked with saving RocketMan from being hit by an asteroid in playing this space-themed version of Hangman.
+The player is tasked with saving RocketMan from being hit by a asteroids in playing this space-themed version of Hangman.

+In this game, the player is presented with a concealed word (indicated by a series of underscores).
+RocketMan travels in space while asteroids threaten to blow up his rocket.
+Each wrong guess puts Rocketman in closer danger of being hit by an asteroid.
+If the player makes six mistakes RocketMan's ship wil be blown to pieces...solve the word problem and save RocketMan!

+At the end of each game, the player has an option to restart the game and engage in an another epic space travel.

 ## Game Features
 * Single Player Game
-  * Generate words based off of 3 options: Difficulty (1-10), Word Length Minimum (2-12), Word Length Maximum (2-12)
+-Generate words based off of 3 options: Difficulty (1-10), Word Length Minimum (2-12), Word Length Maximum (2-12)
 * Keyboard
-  * Keys of already guessed letters are automatically disabled
+-Keys of already guessed letters are automatically disabled
 * Updates RocketMan Images As You Guess
-  * Asteroids images unHide as you guess incorrectly
+-Asteroids images unHide as you guess incorrectly
 * Autofill Secret Word On Loss
-  * In case of a loss, missing letters will appear in red
+-In case of a loss, missing letters will appear in red

-* To Do:
-  * Advanced Statistic Tracking

 ## Author
 Dennis Vera